kkautzer/hanzi_vision/README.md

 > _Note: This repo will be sparsely updated throughout the academic year, as I focus primarily on my coursework_

 ## Overview
 This repository is home to my Hanzi OCR Project.
-It contains three individual subdirectories (`model`, `frontend`, and `server`) each outlined briefly below.
+It contains four individual subdirectories (`model`, `analysis`, `frontend`, and `server`) each outlined briefly below.

 ### `model`
 This is the main directory for all model-related data and information.
 This is where training and evaluation scripts, raw training / evaluation / test data, logs, and previous model weights are stored.
 The model utilizes a tweaked Inception-v1 (GoogLeNet) architecture for grayscale input and a dynamic number of output classes, as this is the best available trade-off for time and accuracy given the current project constraints.
 In the future, additional models may be trained using other underlying architectures.

 ### `analysis`
-This is the main direcotry for all data analysis operations.
+This is the main directory for all data analysis operations.
 The main component is a script to generate various plots and tables based on model metadata and training data.
 Currently, figures are generated for:

 * Metadata Table (Name, Architecture, Number of Characters, Highest Accuracy, Highest Accuracy Epoch, and Number of Epochs)
 * Number of Characters vs. Highest Accuracy